 DO area on the Spanish island of Tenerife; see under Canary Islands.

 The seven main islands are Fuerteventura, La Gomera, Gran Canaria, El Hierro, Lanzarote, La Palma and Tenerife; wine is grown on all of them.
-They are volcanic islands, the last eruption took place on La Palma in 1971.
+They are volcanic islands.
 For this reason, the soil is volcanic and ideally suited for viticulture.
-The subtropical climate, which is pleasant and constant throughout the year, has earned the archipelago the nickname "Islands of Eternal Spring".
-The flora is characterised by a high diversity of species and a high proportion of autochthonous plant species.
+The most recent eruption from September 2021 on La Palma caused severe damage by destroying vineyards.
+The subtropical and pleasant climate, which is constant throughout the year, has earned the archipelago the nickname "Islands of Eternal Spring".
+The flora is characterised by a high biodiversity and a high proportion of autochthonous plant species.
 The vineyards cover around 9,000 hectares.
-A special feature are the exclusively ungrafted vines, as the archipelago was largely spared from phylloxera.
+A special feature are the exclusively ungrafted vines, as the...